DNA-and-Natural-Algorithms-Group/PathwayElaboration/README.md

 - Set the system environment variables to point NUPACKHOME to the folder where NUPACK is installed.
 For example, in openSUSE, you can run : ' export NUPACKHOME=path/to/NUPACK3.0.4 '.
 To verify that the NUPACKHOME is correctly set, run ' echo $NUPACKHOME '.
 - Clone our software directory into your workspace.
 - In the  multistrand_modified directory,
   - Build Multistrand by running ' make clean ' and then ' make '.
-Upon successful  building of  Multistrand you should get a message such as "Multistrand is now built. ... ".
+Upon successful  building of  Multistrand you should get a message  "Multistrand is now built. ... ".
   - Export  Multistrand as a Python library by running  ' make install '.
   - Set the  PYTHONPATH evironment variable to point to the multistrand_modified  directory.
 For example, in openSUSE, you can use the following command: ' export PYTHONPATH="${PYTHONPATH}:path/to/multistrand_modified" '.

+For efficiently solving system of linear equations:
+- Install scikits.umfpack.
+- Turn of multithreading for the matrix solvers as follows:
+ - export MKL_NUM_THREADS=1
+ - export NUMEXPR_NUM_THREADS=1
+ - export OMP_NUM_THREADS=1

   Note that this software only works with the modified Multistrand code provided here, and will not work with the original version of Multistrand.